sangeetsubedi1/Wheelchair_Data_Parser_Model/README.md

 # Wheelchair_Data_Parser_Model

+# model_train_RNN
+After running the data using RNN, it performed far worse than it did with simple NN.
+Please feel free to edit and find any way to make the accuracy better.
+Current accuracy is about 59%.
+However, with simple NN, it is 92%.

 # dataparser.R
 dataparser.R takes in the csv file and converts them into a dataframe of nX11, where n is the number of rows and 11 column in each. column 1:10 are data and column 11 is it's categorical value, for this case, sequence that was in motion will have '1', and rest will have '0'.